pspanoudakis/System-Programming-Projects/README.md

 quite limited.

 ### ADT's used by the App
-- Skip List:
+- **Skip List**:
-- Bloom Filter: It is implemented using an array of `char` elements (since they have 1 byte size by standrard).
+- **Bloom Filter**: It is implemented using an array of `char` elements (since they have 1 byte size by standrard).
   The bits are modified and checked using proper bitwise shifts.
+When data is about to be "inserted", or is to be checked whether it has potentially been inserted, the hash functions given by the instructors are used (see `lib/hash_functions.cpp`), to figure out which bits need to be set to 1.
-- Single-Linked List:
+- **Single-Linked List**:
-- Hash Table:
+- **Hash Table**: `SHA1` from `openssl` is used for hashing.

 ### Simplifications, Minor Design Choices & Details
 - The app "treats" file records and records inserted by the user in the **exact same way**: